 All employees will have a Standard application structure that will be used as the default for all applications and is usually configured as part of new employee processing.
 The available application structures are listed below.

-- Standard – usually represents the relationship between the employee and their direct supervisor.
-Generally, this is the supervisor that approves the employee’s leave requests
+- Standard – usually represents the relationship between the employee and their direct supervisor as it is defined in Workday

 - Time and Effort – used in the Time and Effort application for employees who report time to someone other than the supervisor in their Standard structure